-Sepilok located at Sabah, Malaysian, District of North Borneo was founded in 1964, to rehabilitate orphan orang utans.
-The site is 43 sq km of protected land at the edge of Kabili Sepilok Forest Reserve.
-Today around 60 to 80 orang utans are living free in the reserve.
+Sepilok located at Sabah, Malaysian, District of North Borneo.
+It was founded in 1964, in order to rehabilitate orphan orang utans.
+In addition, the site is 43 sq km of protected land, at the edge of Kabili Sepilok Forest Reserve.
+As a results, around 60 to 80 orangutans are living free in the reserve.
 The Sepilok Orangutan Rehabilitation Centre provides medical care for orphaned and confiscated orangutans.
 Similarly, for dozens of other wildlife species as well.
 Other than that, other animals such as sun bears, gibbons, and elephants has been treated here as well.

 The Bornean Sun Bear Conservation Centre (BSBCC) is the home of the world’s smallest bear.
-BSBCC play an important role in rescue sun bears and promote their conservation to return them to the forest.
-At here, the rescued sun bears are able to express their natural behaviors in the forest enclosure.
-Once they have adapted to the forest, they may released to the wild.
-Bornean Sun Bear Conservation Centre gives you an opportunity to watch the smallest, most arboreal and least studied bear, up close in their natural habitat.
+For instant, BSBCC play an important role in rescue sun bears and promote their conservation to return them to the forest.
+As the result, the rescued sun bears are able to express their natural behaviors in the forest enclosure.
+After that, once they have adapted to the forest, they may be released to the wild.
+In short, Bornean Sun Bear Conservation Centre gives you an opportunity to watch the smallest, most arboreal bear and least studied bear in their natural habitat.
 Above all, to visit BSBCC, you may go to our link here : Bornean Sun Bear Conservation Centre